ericzji/nginx-openshift-lab/docs/class1/module2/lab1.rst

        oc apply -f ap-dataguard-alarm-policy.yaml
        oc apply -f ap-logconf.yaml
        oc apply -f waf.yaml

+  Out of above commands, we focus on the following files:

   1. The ``ap-dataguard-alarm-policy.yaml`` file creates the WAF policy that specifies the rules for protecting the application from layer 7 attacks.
 It is recommended to customize this policy according to the specific application requirements.